RRZE-HPC/likwid/doc/likwid-doxygen.md

 \section faq10 Do you plan to introduce a graphical frontend for LIKWID?
 No, we do not!

-\section faq12 Why does the startup of likwid-perfctr takes so long?
+\section faq12 Why does the startup of likwid-perfctr take so long?
 In order to get reliable time measurements, LIKWID must determine the base clock frequency of your CPU.
 This is done by a measurement loop that takes about 1 second.
 You can avoid the measurement loop by creating a topology configuration file with \ref likwid-genTopoCfg.

 \section faq13 I want to help, were do I start?